Not residing anywhere else but here, inside me. Nine years and counting. Probably a lot longer if you really want to play dirty.

 How dare you take over my life?
 How dare you change my relationships, professional life and upset my family and friends?
 Two of my friends blatantly said they couldn’t handle my illness; one ran off, the other one I let go with a lot of pain in my heart because our friendship was based on a lie.

 My family?
 They’re my rock, my everything.
-Some have also said things that make me tremble inside of hurt, because they don’t know what it feels like to live in my misshapen brain.
+Some also said things that made me tremble inside of hurt, because they don’t know what it feels like to live in my misshapen brain.

 The worst thing of all was having to retire at the age of 36.
 I loved my job, I loved working hard, but you took that away from me.
 It’s no fun having to take anti-narcolepsy tablets like they are candy.
-Without them, I can’t make it through the day otherwise.
+Without them, I can’t make it through the day otherwise, without them, I fall asleep after 2 or 3 hours.
 You, you ignorant, selfish, disturbing illness did all that to me.
-But I won’t let you win.
+But I’ve already shown that I won’t let you win.
 No way.

 Where was the manual that showed me how to adapt, accept and live?
 There were none, was there?
 MS just hits you like a ton of bricks, and the rest you have to figure out yourself.
 No two people are alike with MS, so you really outdid yourself!

 You made each of us different.
 MS has 50+ different symptoms, and multiple sclerosis just wants you to go through it alone.
 I never asked for you, I never wanted you, so I sure as hell want you gone.
 For good.

 I got you… yet I won.